Opinionated Fable2 - Architecture & Performance

 }

-Here consider we have two pages Info and Contact.
-And then we have update method to update them.
-Pretty straight forward.
+Here, consider we have two pages Info and Contact.
+And then we have an update method to update them.
+Pretty straightforward.

-Until we have around 20 pages or 50 components on same page
+Until we have around 20 pages or 50 components on the same page

-For the first time I felt what is slowness while typing in simple html input box.
-Things just dragged like we are typing in WPF application on Windows 98 machine.
+For the first time, I felt what slowness is while typing in a simple HTML input box.
+Things just dragged like we are typing in a WPF application on a Windows 98 machine.

-Let’s understand what is happening over here.
-Here model is holding information required for Views.
-Now, even though Info view is active it is having information about Contact also.
-This makes model quite big.
-Specifically if there are three or four level deep models.
-Deep model make things easy to understand but quite difficult to update.
-Deeper and Bigger the model is, slower the update of property is.
-Now, in ELM / Elmish architecture we rely on model extensively for what we can see on view.
-Even simple typing into input required us to update model.
+Let's understand what is happening here.
+The model is holding information required for Views.
+Now, even though the Info view is active, it is having information about Contact also.
+This makes the model quite big.
+Specifically if there are three or four levels of deep models.
+Deep models make things easy to understand but quite difficult to update.
+The deeper and bigger the model is, the slower the update of property is.
+Now, in ELM / Elmish architecture, we rely on the model extensively for what we can see on the view.
+Even simple typing into an input requires us to update the model.
 And then there is validation and other stuff going on.

-It also present another weird problem.
+It also presents another weird problem.
 When we start the application, there is a need to initialize the models.
-So, for big application one need to set all models at the start.
-To do that we need to fire up too many request to server.
-For a sec; we consider that would be OK in the era of cloud but it can’t resolve the issue of dependent types.
-If some property is dependent on other than we can’t have them at the start and we can’t initialize the model.
+So, for a big application, one needs to set all models at the start.
+To do that, we need to fire up too many requests to the server.
+For a sec, we consider that would be OK in the era of cloud, but it can't resolve the issue of dependent types.
+If some property is dependent on another, then we can't have them at the start, and we can't initialize the model.

 No model, No view.